jump-dev/Dualization.jl/README.md

 Repository with first implementations of the automatic dualization feature for MathOptInterface.jl

-This is the repository of the Google Summer Of Code Project (GSOC) JuMP Automatic Dualization
+This is the repository of the Google Summer Of Code Project (GSOC) JuMP Automatic Dualization.
+We succeded in dualizing every possible conic problem defined in MathOptInterface.
+For more information about the API please read the documentation.